 In the first article of this four-part series, I explored deep processing— the first of four characteristics shared by highly sensitive people.
-The other three are overarousal, emotional intensity/empathy, and sensory sensitivity/sensitivity to subtlety.
+The other three are overarousal, emotional intensity, and sensory sensitivity.
 Together, they form the acronym “DOES.”

 These four aspects of the HSP trait are intimately intertwined.
 For example, the topic of this article, overarousal, overlaps closely with emotional intensity, as you’ll see below.
 Still, it’s worth addressing each of the four characteristics separately.
 There is a lot to take in.